-|Plant Name||Choke Cherry, Bitter-Berry, Virginia Bird Cherry|
+|Common Name(s)||Choke Cherry, Bitter-Berry, Virginia Bird Cherry|

-|Scientific name||Prunus virginiana|
+|Scientific Name||Prunus virginiana|

 |Flowering Period||April through July|

 - Small tree or shrub native to North America.